Konf1ic/Boid_Simulator/README.md

 # Boid_Simulator
-A Flocking simulation make in Unity
+A Boid Flocking simulation make in Unity